 - 1. Financial holds from the Business Office - 2.
 No signature on the request - 3.
-Insufficient, inaccurate or illegible identification information - 4.
-Insufficient payment, an expired or declined credit card account, improperly completed check, payment using non-U.S. currency subpoena, the transcript or academic record will be issued without notification to the student.
+Insufficient, inaccurate or illegible identification information - Insufficient payment, an expired or declined credit card account, improperly completed check, payment using non-U.S. currency tain employment, transfer to another education institution, or verify degree.
+An unofficial transcript may also be accessed by students through the CAMS student portal.

 Unofficial transcripts are provided to current students upon request without charge for academic advising and personal use.
 The unofficial transcript is presented directly to the student on plain white paper and may be duplicated.
-The transcript is not suitable to obtain employment, transfer to another education institution, or verify degree.
+The transcript is not suitable to ob-

 Should a student's transcript or academic record be requested from Richmont by a judicial order or lawfully issued subpoena, Richmont is required to issue the transcript after making a reasonable effort to contact the student.
-However, if the subpoena specifically orders Richmont not to notify the student or if it is a federal grand jury
+However, if the subpoena specifically orders Richmont not to notify the student or if it is a federal grand jury subpoena, the transcript or academic record will be issued without notification to the student.